-Enterprises across the globe are being victimized by the growing threat of cyberattacks.
-According to a study conducted at the University of Maryland, there is a hacker attack every 39 seconds.
-This makes it necessary for you to hire a cyber security organization.
+The growing threat of cyberattacks is victimizing enterprises across the globe.
+According to a study conducted at the University of Maryland, there is a hacker attack every 39 seconds1, making it necessary for you to hire a cybersecurity organization.

-Due to the increasing number of cybersecurity breaches, enterprises are losing on millions of dollars.
-The report by Capgemini Research Institute suggests 20% of organizations incur loses of over 50 million US$ due to cybersecurity issues.
+Due to the increasing number of cybersecurity breaches, enterprises are losing millions of dollars.
+The report by Capgemini Research Institute2 suggests 20% of organizations incur losses of over 50 million US$ due to cybersecurity issues.
 It is worth noting that cyber-attacks are rising due to the latest digital technologies.

-In this blog, we talk about how organizations benefit from AI in cybersecurity.
-We also find out how they implement it for a higher business growth.
+In this blog, we talk about how organizations benefit from artificial intelligence in cybersecurity.
+We also find out how they implement it for higher business growth.

 Benefits of AI in Cybersecurity

 AI Reduces Detection Cost and Response to Breaches

 As cybersecurity organizations use AI for cybersecurity, they can understand and reuse threat patterns for new threat detection.
 The process of detecting incidents, investigating, and rectifying them becomes faster.
 Not only does time for detecting and fixing threats is reduced, but also the cost is minimized.